datagrok-ai/mol-track/api_design.md

 - `GET /batches/` - returns a representation of batches including details, synonyms, additions and compounds including details and synonyms

+### Batch update endpoints ###

+TODO fill out details

+- `PUT /batches/{batch_id}` - Used for updating information (details, compound, synonym, additions) for a given batch.  `batch_regno` is not updateable.
+- `DELETE /batches/{batch_id}` - do I want to enable this? under what situations is it not appropriate?  is this business rule dependent?
+It would seem like this should not be permitted if there are any assay_results that are dependent on it.

    __Future potential capabilities__
    1. pagination must be supported
    2. output format must be supported. `output-format=[json|csv|mol-v3000]` with a default of `csv`.
 If `json` format is selected, the data is returned in a nested dictionary structure.
 If the format is `csv` or `mol-v3000`, then the data is pivoted/concatenated/flattened